fsprojects/FSharp.Control.TaskSeq/README.md

 ### Progress and implemented `TaskSeq` module functions

 We are working hard on getting a full set of module functions on `TaskSeq` that can be used with `IAsyncEnumerable` sequences.
-Our guide is the set of F# `Seq` functions in F# Core and, where applicable, the functions provided from `AsyncSeq`.
+Our guide is the set of F# `Seq` functions in F# Core and, where applicable, the functions provided by `AsyncSeq`.
 Each implemented function is documented through XML doc comments to provide the necessary context-sensitive help.

 The following is the progress report: